-Lets deploy Grafana to read data from Prometheus instances.
+Let’s deploy Grafana to read data from Prometheus instances.

 This will be simple.
-Still in our
+In our

-monitoring directory, create new subdirectory called
+monitoring directory, create a new subdirectory called

-grafana and in it we will create following files:
+grafana, and in it we will create following files:

 apiVersion: v1 kind: PersistentVolumeClaim metadata: name: longhorn-grafana-pvc namespace: monitoring spec: accessModes: - ReadWriteOnce storageClassName: longhorn resources: requests: storage: 10Gi